redis/redis-doc/commands/setex.md

 ```

-An error is returned when `seconds` is invalid.
+An error is returned when _seconds_ isn't a valid value.

 @return

-@simple-string-reply
+@simple-string-reply: `OK`.

 @examples